axiomgaming/lostark_theory/kakul_saydon/kakul_notes.md

 At 100% you turn into a clown:

 - Takes additional damage
-- Adds 1 stack of 3% damage reduction to the boss (cleanse with Innana Ester)
+- Adds 1 stack of 3% damage reduction to the boss (cleanse with Innana Esther)
 - **Q**: Throws bomb which gives decreases defense (applies to both boss and players)
 - **W**: Play trumpet, creating a short-lived blue aura around the transformed player.
 Players inside range reduce mayhem, outside gain mayhem.
 - **E**: Spawn gift box which may be destroyed (including with Q), leaving behind an ether.
 Player who takes the ether reduces mayhem,